maxbeatty/aws-lambda-deploy/README.md

 #### Build

-To create a ZIP file of `lib/build.js` and its dependencies, run `node setup/build.js` which will create `build.zip` in the root of the project.
+To create a ZIP file of `lib/build.js` and its dependencies ready to upload to Lambda, run `node setup/build.js` which will create `build.zip` in the root of this project.

+#### Release

+To create a ZIP file of `lib/release.js` ready to upload to Lambda, run `node setup/release.js` which will create `release.zip` in the root of this project.

 ### S3